Adai Caddo Indians of Louisiana

 The Adai Caddo Indians of Louisiana (also known as Adai Caddo Indian Nation of Louisiana and the Adai Caddo Tribe) is a state-recognized tribe in Louisiana and 501(c)(3) organization in Robeline, Louisiana.
 Its members identify as descendants of the Adai people.
 The chief is John Mark Davis, as of 2023.

-History

-The first documented contact with the Adai people happened in 1529 near the Gulf of Mexico by Spanish Explorer, Álvar Núñez Cabeza de Vaca.
-While most of the nation was concentrated in Northern Louisiana and East Texas, their villages were located all around the Red River and Sabine River and could also be found in Oklahoma and Arkansas.
-Because of their spread-out nature, unlike other tribes, they had villages in both French and Spanish provinces.
-This not only influenced their culture, but unfortunately led to the near extermination of the tribe as they had to deal with multiple diseases and violent encounters with Spanish, French and other settlers.
-For years, many of the remaining tribe members lived in or around Natchitoches Parish.
-Today, members of the tribe are predominantly based in Louisiana and surrounding states.
+Today, members of the state-recognized tribe are predominantly based in Louisiana and surrounding states.

 Caddo Adais Indians, Inc., is a 501(c)(3) nonprofit in Robeline, Louisiana, established May 1991.
 The late Rufus Davis served as the organization's chief.

 State recognition

 Governor Edwin Edwards created the Louisiana Office of Indian Affairs in 1972 through an executive order.
 In the 1990s, the office designated the Adai Caddo Indians of Louisiana as a state-recognized tribe of the Adai people.

 The state-recognized tribe is known by other names, including Caddo Adais Tribe and the Adai Caddo Indian Nation.

 The Louisiana State Senate passed Senate Concurrent Resolution No. 16 in honor of the Caddo Adais Indians.

 Louisiana House Bill 660 established the Native American Commission in 2018 to promote Native American culture and identify needs facing that community.
 One member from each of the 15 recognized tribes serves on the commission.
 The tribe's Vice Chief Deb Garrett serves on the board as secretary of the Native American Commission.

 The US Patent and Trademark Office issued the trademark Adai Caddo Indian Nation to the tribe.